 Counterfeit Memory Stick – Fake Flash

 The 512GB fake memory stick was presented to CDR as brand new.
 The owner intended to use it to store the data that CDR has successfully recovered from a failed HDD.
-When the device is plugged in to a computer it shows as having 512GB of free space for data to be written to.
-To begin with when transferring some small files the memory stick appears to work normally.
-This is because the memory stick has a 8GB flash NAND chip on the printed circuit board.
+When the device is plugged into a computer it shows as having 512GB of free space for data to be written to.
+To begin with, when transferring some small files the memory stick appears to work normally.
+This is because the memory stick has an 8GB flash NAND chip on the printed circuit board.

 Inspection in WinHex.

 Pictured below is a screenshot showing the memory stick contents open in WinHex.
 To begin with, the contents was filled with a “00” pattern.
 A test pattern was added to the start of a sector.
 In response to this, the counterfeit processor created a significant about of data in the sectors before and after, as well as spurious FILE0 master file table entries.
 The FILE0 entry in the MFT tells the operating system that data is stored at the high capacity ‘fake’ values, even though there is not actually any real data there.